ACADEMIC SPECIALIST - MICHIGAN STATE UNIVERSITY

 REBECCA E. SCHUILING

-The focus of Rebecca’s teaching centers on her industry experience, concept, research, experiential learning, the design process, and LdL pedagogies.
-Rebecca’s current courses at Michigan State University include Explorations in Apparel and Textile Design, Design Studio, Knitwear; and History of Dress and Textiles.
-Rebecca also taught Basic Apparel Structuring, Structuring Tailored and Couture Garments, Textile Materials, Apparel Pattern Design and Accessory Design.
-Rebecca is the Internship Coordinator for ATD.
-She also leads a study away program to New York City.
+Rebecca has taught at Michigan State University for twelve years and is an Academic Specialist in the Department of Art, Art History, and Design.
+The focus of Rebecca’s teaching centers on concept, research, experiential learning, the design process and LdL pedagogies.
+Rebecca’s current courses at Michigan State University include; Explorations in Apparel and Textile Design, Design Studio, Knitwear, and The History of Dress and Textiles.
+Rebecca serves as the Internship Coordinator for the Apparel and Textile Design Program.
+Additionally, she leads a yearly summer session study away program to New York City.